 Thus humbly born, Catholicism in Kansas thrived, nourished by the Eucharistic blood and body of Christ in his pilgrim people and guided by the Spirit.

-In 1823, a group of Jesuits from White Marsh, Maryland, established a seminary in Glorissant, Missouri, and began missionary work in Missouri, Iowa, Nebraska and Kansas.
+In 1823, a group of Jesuits from White Marsh, Maryland, established a seminary in Florissant, Missouri, and began missionary work in Missouri, Iowa, Nebraska and Kansas.
 The first permanent mission established in Kansas in 1836 was among the Kickapoo located north of Leavenworth.
 A school was established there with government aid.
 The mission was short-lived.
 The Kickapoo clung to their ancient customs and religion.
 The Jesuits stuck with the mission but when the government cut off funding in 1840 due to a lack of students, the Jesuits gave up and abandoned the mission.

-In the 1830s, a group of Potawatomi who survived the Trail of Death, a forced march from Indiana, settled in Sugar Creek near Mount City.
+In the 1830s, a group of Potawatomi who survived the Trail of Death, a forced march from Indiana, settled in Sugar Creek near Mound City.
 The Potawatomi had been exposed to Christianity and were more receptive to the Jesuits, who wasted no time in opening a school for Native American boys in 1840.
 The Religious of the Sacred Heart opened a school for girls a year later.

 Among the Religious of the Sacred Heart who evangelized the area was Mother Rose Philippine Duchesne, now a saint.
 She could not speak the Potawatomi language but made a lasting impression through her example of nursing the sick and praying.
 She was known among the Potawatomi as “the woman who prays always.”